datacamp/courses-introduction-to-python/chapter4.md

 The script on the right already contains code that imports `numpy` as `np`, and stores both the height and weight of the MLB players as Numpy arrays.

 *** =instructions
-- Subset `np_weights`: print out the element at index 50.
+- Subset `np_weight`: print out the element at index 50.
-- Print out a sub-array of `np_heights`: It contains the elements at index 100 up to **and including** index 110
+- Print out a sub-array of `np_height`: It contains the elements at index 100 up to **and including** index 110

 *** =hint
 - Make sure to wrap a `print()` call around your subsetting operations.